Ocugen Inc Annual Shareholders Meeting Transcript

 Operator

-Welcome to the 2022 Annual Meeting of Stockholders of Ocugen, Inc. Our host for today's call is Dr. Shankar Musunuri, Chief Executive Officer of the company and Chair of the Board of Directors.
+Welcome to the 2023 Annual Meeting of Shareholders of Ocugen, Inc. Our host for today's call is Dr. Shankar Musunuri, Chairman, Chief Executive Officer, and Co-Founder.
 (Operator Instructions)

 Shankar Musunuri - Ocugen, Inc. - Chairman of the Board, CEO & Co-founder

 Good morning, ladies and gentlemen.
-I'd like to officially call the meeting to order and welcome all of you to the 2022 Annual Meeting of Stockholders of Ocugen, Inc. I'm Shankar Musunuri, Chief Executive Officer of the company and Chair of the Board of Directors, and I'll be presiding at this meeting.
+I'd like to officially call the reconvened meeting to order and welcome all of you again to the 2023 Annual Meeting of Shareholders of Ocugen, Inc. As you know, this meeting was originally convened at 8:00 AM Eastern Time on June 9, 2023.
+At that time, as there was not a sufficient number of votes represented at the meeting in person or by proxy to constitute a quorum, we announced the adjournment of the meeting until today.

-This annual meeting is being held virtually in an effort to make the meeting as accessible as possible to our stockholders.
-We believe this format enables maximum stockholder participation, by offering our stockholders the same opportunities to participate as would be available at an in-person meeting, as well as increased accessibility.
-We appreciate your participation today
+This annual meeting is being held virtually in an effort to make the meeting as accessible as possible to our shareholders.
+We believe this format enables maximum shareholder participation by offering our shareholders the same opportunities t

 Ocugen Inc Annual Shareholders Meeting Transcript